cloudfoundry-attic/cf-abacus/lib/cf/renewer/README.md

 * re-submit the active usage for the current month

 :warning: **Warning:** :warning:
-The `cf-renewer` app supports only plans with "pure" time-based metrics.
-This means that any usage docs with metering plan that has both discrete and time-based metrics will be ignored !
+The cf-renewer app supports only plans with "pure" time-based metrics.
+This means that any usage documents with a metering plan that has both discrete and time-based metrics will be ignored !